-The functional currency of the Parent Company and subsidiaries is Litas (LTL).
-As exchange rate of LTL to EUR is fixed at 3.4528 LTL / EUR, the Group faces foreign currency risk on purchases and sales that are denominated in currencies other than EUR.
-The main part of the Group's transactions in 2012 year are denominated in LTL and EUR, therefore the Group is not exposed to significant foreign currency exchange risk.
+The functional currency of the Company is Litas (LTL).
+As the exchange rate of LTL to EUR is fixed at 3.4528 LTL / EUR, the Company a faces foreign currency risk on purchases and sales that are denominated in currencies other than EUR.
+The main part of the Company's transactions in 2012 year are denominated in LTL and EUR, therefore the Company did not expose to significant foreign currency exchange risk.